TIMMINS BOXING CLUB

 The club has 2 boxing rings.
 Each of the rings are standard 20 x 20 encased in ropes and offer the athlete the full experience of being in the ring.
 The rings are used for technical work, sparing and competitive training.
 Athletes practice their foot work, their lateral movement and their offensive and defensive skills.
-Althletes can work in pairs or with more experienced boxers or their coach to hone their skills and their strength.
+Athletes can work in pairs or with more experienced boxers or their coach to hone their skills and their strength.

-The x square foot hexagone cage measures x feet across and x feet high.
-Both the floor and all the metal posts are padded for safety.
+The x square foot hexagon cage measures x feet across and x feet high.
+The floor and all the metal posts are padded for safety.
 The cage is used for technical work, sparring and competitive training.
 The cage provides a different feel from the ring.
 While athletes are less likely to get caught up in a corner they tend to learn to stay away from the walls altogether even though they are contained to a smaller training area.
 This encourages boxers to practice their defensive rather than just stepping to safety.

 Knowing how and where to hit is a big part of boxing.
-Members work in pairs on hand pads, tombstone pads and muai tai pads in order to hone both their offensive and defensive technique.
+Members work in pairs on hand pads, tombstone pads and Muay-Thai pads in order to hone both their offensive and defensive technique.
 Coaches provide feedback during technical work and members switch partners regularly in order to vary their experiences and learning.
 Members also learn to observe their partners and provide feedback to each other.

 Core strength is a key component of boxing and as such part of every workout includes Mat work.
 There are three large wrestling mats in the club and large number of portable individual mats.
-Every workout includes about 15 minutes of Mat work where the focus is on strengthening the abs, arms, lower back and butt.
+Every workout includes about 15 minutes of Mat work where the focus is on strengthening the abs, arms, lower back and glutes.

 The 20 x 20 covered outdoor boxing ring allows the boxers to feel the real deal outdoors in a more natural and fun setting.
-Throughout the summer, particpants can use the ring for technical sparring and competitive boxing.
+Throughout the summer, participants can use the ring for technical sparring and competitive boxing.

 There are a total of 8 heavy bags, and 4 individual standup bags at the river.
 Hanging and standup bags are used to practice technique, strength and speed.
 Footwork is challenged by the uneven terrain and the feel of the grass under your feet.
 There's truly something about working the bags in the sun and fresh air.

-The 'wire', a 50 foot wire clable is stretched between 2 poles with a matted base, allowing a full body workout, whether its scaled along its length, or used for pull ups, chin ups, body up, knee ups or just swinging or hanging.
+The 'wire', is a 50 foot wire cable is stretched between 2 poles with a matted base, allowing a full body workout, whether its scaled along its length, or used for pull ups, chin ups, body up, knee ups or just swinging or hanging.
 Participants are encouraged to work in pairs to ensure safety and provide encouragement.

-The Timmins Boxing Club summer program offers Kayaking and Stand Up Paddle Boarding as part of the curriculum.
+The Timmins Boxing Club summer program offers kayaking and stand-up paddle boarding as part of the curriculum.
 Whether you are a newbie to the sport or a seasoned participant, there's nothing like being out on the water learning something new, or working your body to a greater level.
 Both the kayak and the stand up paddle boards provide a full body workout and relaxing natural environment.